Regularization of linear regression model#

 Here, we only focus on numerical features.
 For categorical features, it is generally common to omit scaling when features are encoded with a OneHotEncoder since the feature values are already on a similar scale.

-In the next section, we will check the impact of the regularization parameter alpha and how it should be tuned.
+In the previous analysis, we chose the parameter beforehand and fixed it for the analysis.
+In the next section, we check how the regularization parameter alpha should be tuned.

-Fine tuning the regularization parameter#
+Tuning the regularization parameter#

 Model hyperparameter tuning should be done with care.
 Indeed, we want to find an optimal parameter that maximizes some metrics.
 Thus, it requires both a training set and testing set.